How to Check BitLocker Drive Status on Windows 11

 Understanding BitLocker and Device Encryption

 BitLocker is a security feature that scrambles your data so only you can read it.
-It uses the Trusted Platform Module (TPM) chip on your motherboard to keep your keys safe.
+It uses your motherboard’s Trusted Platform Module (TPM) chip, a security component, to keep your encryption keys safe.

 It is important to know the difference between standard BitLocker and Device Encryption.
 Device Encryption is a simplified version found on most modern Windows 11 devices.
 Full BitLocker is usually reserved for Pro, Enterprise, or Education editions.